kylemanna/blog.kylemanna.com/_posts/2013-06-09-use-imapfilter-to-filter-spam-part2.md

 -------------

 * Spamassassin's spamd is setup and working.
 Using spamc for mail filtering is significantly faster then invoking the standalone spamassassin client.
 Users are welcome to attempt to replace <code>spamc</code> with <code>spamassassin</code>, in most cases it should work, but I haven't tested it.
-* A Linux distribution with [GNOME Key Ring](/security/2013/05/13/gnome-keyring-access-for-python) setup and working on user login.
-Additionally the DBUS session needs to be exported so that other processes can use it.
-I added the following to the end of my <code>.bashrc</code>:
+* A Linux distribution with [GNOME Key Ring](/security/2013/05/13/gnome-keyring-access-for-python) setup and working on user login.  <s>Additionally the DBUS session needs to be exported so that other processes can use it.
+I added the following to the end of my <code>.bashrc</code>:</s>  Ignore the following, instead use upstart as described [here](/linux/2013/06/16/leveraging-upstart-for-user-jobs).
+Original clumsy code follows for historical completeness only:

       DBUS_SESSION=$HOME/.dbus-session
       if [ "$DISPLAY" = ":0.0" -a -n "$DBUS_SESSION_BUS_ADDRESS" ]; then